 To get the most out of fenugreek seeds when cooking, you should pan roast them to reduce bitterness a little before using them.

-To describe fenugreek flavor is a bit complicated, however, what you need to understand is that it has a slightly sweet taste, with a nutty aroma as well, in fact, fenugreek is the perfect bittersweet counterpart.
+To describe fenugreek flavor is a bit complicated; however, what you need to understand is that it has a slightly sweet taste, with a nutty aroma as well, fenugreek is the perfect bittersweet counterpart.

 According to Wikipedia: